 ERRP

-Early Retiree Reinsurance Program
+Early Retiree Reinsurance Program Application

-Information Collection

 U.S. Department of Health and Human Services

 According to the Paperwork Reduction Act of 1995, no persons are required to respond to a collection of information unless it displays a valid OMB control number.
-The valid OMB control number for this information collection is INSERT NUMBER.
-The time required to complete this information collection is estimated to average 227 hours for a sponsor’s first year in the program, and 150 hours for subsequent years, including the time to review instructions, search existing data resources, gather the data needed, and complete and review the information collection.
+The valid OMB control number for this information collection is 0938-1087.
+The time required to complete this information collection for this application is estimated to average 35 hours, including the time to review instructions, search existing data resources, gather the data needed, and complete and review the information collection.
 If you have comments concerning the accuracy of the time estimate(s) or suggestions for improving this form, please write to: CMS, 7500 Security Boulevard, Attn: PRA Reports Clearance Officer, Mail Stop C4-26-05, Baltimore, Maryland 21244-1850.

-HHS Form # INSERT NUMBER
+HHS Form # CMS-10321

-Application Information
+Please note that if any information in this Application changes or if the sponsor discovers that any information is incorrect, the sponsor is required to promptly report the change or inaccuracy.

 An asterisk (*) identifies a required field.